Stop overpaying on cable and reduce your bills. Lower your cable bill with 10 money-saving tips and keep your family's money at home where it belongs.

 4. Bundle to Save a Bundle

 When you feel you're getting a good deal, lock it in.
 Most customer service representatives at the cable company have the power to lock in the rate they're offering you for at least 12 months.
+Utility companies can sometimes do this too.
 You'll know exactly what you'll be paying for that term, regardless of how many price hikes the cable company inflicts on its other customers.

 Just be sure to ask how much you'll be paying after the term of the deal expires or if it will be possible to renew that locked in rate later.
 You want to verify your bill isn't going to skyrocket.